-- If you're entering as a team of two, your audition can be a collaborative effort between you and your collab partner, or a track by either one of you individually.
+- If you're entering as a team of two, your audition can be a collaborative effort between you and your collab partner, or a track made by either one of you individually.

 - Auditions posted after the deadline will not be accepted unless it's for a ridiculously good reason.

 Rules for the TOURNAMENT phase:

 - Every track you make in the knockout tournament has to be made from scratch, by you, for the competition.
 No remixes, covers, arrangements, or revisiting old tracks.
 Having said that, you may ask someone to play an instrument for you or sing for you.*

 - If you entered as a two-person team, then your round's submission can be a track by either one of you or a collaborative effort.